-As Mélanie and I walk the shallow grade uphill towards the historic Cape Spear Lighthouse, a look back highlights the Hibernia Supply Ship sailing past, off the Cape Spear coast.
-We have become accustomed to seeing this bright orange ship docked in St. John’s harbour.
+Mélanie and I walk the shallow grade uphill towards the historic Cape Spear Lighthouse, a look back highlights the Hibernia Supply Ship sailing past, off the Cape Spear coast after becoming accustomed to seeing this bright orange ship docked in St. John's harbor.

 The historic Cape Spear Lighthouse is restored to its original appearance in the 1835 - 1840 period.
 The architecture is unique with a neoclassical form.
 The building had base extensions added, altered and removed over its 120+ year lifespan.
 The Cape Spear Lighthouse was designated as a National Historic Site on May 22, 2007.

 A tour inside the lighthouse reveals a representation of life as it was in the middle 19th century.
-The wooden spiral stairs around the concrete column are snug as I navigate between floors to take photos of the storage and living areas in the squat wooden structure.
+The wooden spiral stairs around the concrete column are snug navigating between floors to take photos of the storage and living areas in the squat wooden structure.

-Melanie decides to drop down to the shoreline trail, while I hike offtrail, on higher ground, straight down to the end of the cape.
-We have a chance to wave periodically.
+Mélanie decides to drop down to the shoreline trail, while I hike off trail, on higher ground, straight down to the end of the cape.
+There is an opportunity to wave periodically.

-Interesting, intriguing and large, concrete structures begin to appear below on my right.
-Mélanie is hiking amongst them.
+Intriguing and large, concrete structures begin to appear below on the right.
+Mélanie is hiking among them.

 The large, dormant, World War II cannons lay inside their bunkers without the mechanisms which raised them for battle and lowered them for concealment.
 What appeared to be concrete walkways from above are the roofs of underground tunnels connecting large dormitories and administration structures.
 During service they would have been covered with grass to conceal their location from air surveillance.

 The Cape Spear military personnel and weapons of World War II would be well concealed until required for battle.
 German U-boats patrolled Newfoundland waters.
-Ships were sunk.
-Lives were lost.
+Ships were sunk in battle and lives were lost.

-The eastern edge of Cape Spear, and of Canada, is a forbidding place.
-It is very beautiful in its austerity but we are here in calm seas and gentle breeze.
+The eastern edge of Cape Spear, and of Canada, can be a forbidding place.
+The exposed location is very beautiful in its austerity but we are here in calm seas with gentle breeze.
 Wind driven waves on a high tide would create an entirely different scene and there is the potential likelihood that anyone standing where we are now would run the risk of being swept out to sea.
 Today, the sight and sound of pounding surf is mesmerizing.

-At the viewing platform, representing the most easterly point in Canada, there is a cross hosting the names of lives lost here, engraved in mosaic and difficult to read, but it adds a sobering dimension to a very beautiful place in fair weather.
+At the viewing platform, representing the most easterly point in Canada, there is a cross hosting the names of lives lost here, engraved in mosaic and difficult to read, but it adds a sobering dimension to a very beautiful, fair weather place.

-Mélanie and I are fortunate to visit here in late summer and the weather, although unpredictable and often changing, has been very good in comparison to what it can be.
-We are aware we will leave Newfoundland a couple of days before Hurricane Leslie , which is moving north on the Atlantic Ocean, will strike the coast of Newfoundland.
+Mélanie and I are fortunate to visit here in late summer when the weather, although unpredictable and often changing, has been very good in comparison to what it can be.
+We will leave Newfoundland a couple of days before Hurricane Leslie, which is moving north on the Atlantic Ocean, will strike the coast of Newfoundland.

-As we walk back to the car, a single tree reminds us of how fortunate we have been.
+On the walk back to the car, a single tree reminds us of how fortunate we have been.
 Newfoundlanders are a hardy bunch and persevere through harsh weather which varies widely throughout the seasons.
-We see these windswept, one-way-facing trees when we are driving close to the Newfoundland coastline.
-They look the same as trees in the Rocky Mountains of Alberta, on high altitude, wind exposed slopes and ridges.
+We see these windswept, one-way-facing trees while driving close to the Newfoundland coastline.
+They look the same as trees in the Rocky Mountains of Alberta, at high altitude with wind-exposed slopes and ridges.
 But no-one lives there.

-All that remains for this day is the 16 KM (10 mile) drive back to St. John’s for dinner.
-Although, I did notice a road sign for a turnoff into Blackhead – something about a church and school-house – 1879?
+All that remains for this day is the 16 KM (10 mile) drive back to St. John's for dinner.
+Although, there was a road sign for a turnoff into Blackhead - something about a church and school-house - 1879?